alexandergerber/courses-tsa/chapter3.md

 xp: 100
 ```

-Based on the plots we can see that time series generated from an AR-process are generally smoother and are more persistent compared to MA-processes.
-However, it is hard to distinguish an AR(1) form an AR(2) or a MA(1) from a MA(2) process.
-Furthermore it would be also hard to distinguish an AR process with
-e.g. $\phi = 0.2$ from an MA process by mere inspection of the plot.
-More appropriate tools to help us decide what the most likely candidate model that generated the data are the estimated ACF and PACF functions.
-From theory we know:
-- the PACF of an AR(p)-process has a cutoff after the p-th lag
-- the ACF of an AR(p)-process decays slowly
-We can make use of this knowledge by estimating ACF and PACF and look whether either one has a clear cutoff.
+To choose an appropriate model we can make use of the knowledge about the theoretical ACF and PACF.
+In practice we do of course not know these functions, however, we can use estimates of the ACF and PACF in order to try to spot if a characteristic feature of one of the here considered models is observable.

+The ACF/PACF can be estimated and plotted by the functions `ggAcf() ggPacf()` of the `forecast` package.
+In the 2. exercise of this chapter we already simulated some AR and MA time series.

 `@instructions`
-- Plot the ACF and PACF of `ar1` and `ar2` next to each other by using the functions `ggAcf`, `ggPacf` and `grid.arrange()`
+- Plot the ACF and PACF of `ar1` and `ar2` next to each other by using the functions `ggAcf()`, `ggPacf()` and `grid.arrange()`
+- Do the same for `ma1` and `ma2`

 `@hint`